Andro6/PNG_Dimension_Fixer/README.md

 byte(IHDR)  - b'IHDR\x00\x00\x03\x97\x00\x00\x02\x9e\x08\x02\x00\x00\x00'

 If CRC32(byte(IHDR)) is equal 'BE 8F 78 CE', image dimesion is correct.
-We can use Dimension Fixer feature of this tool when PNG dimension is manipulated.
+We can use 'Dimension Fixer' feature of this tool when PNG dimension is manipulated.

 ![image](https://user-images.githubusercontent.com/40929882/153757209-5067d29d-f6a9-4f2e-be56-485fffc33706.png)